CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/01intro/introduction.md

 # Introduction

-Risk is the measure of the extent to which an entity is threatened by potential circumstances or events, and is typically a function of (i) the adverse impacts that would arise if the circumstance or event occurs, and (ii) the likelihood of occurrence.
-[NIST - National Institute of Standards and Technology]
+With several layer-one protocols gaining meaningful traction over the last couple of years and layer-two protocols taking [center stage in the scalability roadmap for Ethereum](https://vitalik.ca/general/2021/12/06/endgame.html), it is increasingly becoming clear that the future will be multichain.
+This thesis is further reinforced by emerging patterns such as modular blockchains, application-specific chains, and fractal scaling.
+A multichain world is one in which disparate chains co-exist as thriving ecosystems.

+In the absence of a countervailing force, the proliferation of chains would naturally lead to increased fragmentation and the siloing of ecosystems.
+Crosschain protocols directly address this problem by enabling interoperation across distinct chains.
+They reduce fragmentation, enable scalability, and improve market efficiency.
+In addition, such protocols potentially open up new design spaces for novel crosschain native applications and use cases.
+Hence, crosschain protocols have emerged as a crucial building block enabling the multichain future.

+The growth and adoption of such protocols over the last couple of years have been astounding.
+The total value locked in token bridges on Ethereum alone, which only offers a partial picture of the scale of adoption of such protocols, reached a high of $27B in late 2021, growing more than ten-fold from six months prior.
+There are currently numerous crosschain-focused projects and significant venture capital funding backing such efforts.

+The flip side to this rapid growth and adoption has been the slew of high-profile hacks and failures of these protocols.
+Between 2021 and 2022, more than $2.5B was stolen due to bridge hacks.
+This is more than two-thirds of all DeFI hacks within that period.
+In addition, roughly $1B was at risk from vulnerabilities discovered in such protocols.
+The knock-on effects of these failures included extended halts of several underlying chains and notable regulatory scrutiny.
+Overall, these events have undermined confidence in crosschain infrastructure and the viability of a multichain future.
+They have also highlighted shortcomings in how crosschain protocols are designed, built, and operated today and the need to understand their risks and challenges better.

-This document provides a high-level systematic overview of the security risks in cross-chain protocols by identifying, classifying, and analyzing the elements of risk inherent in the design, implementation and operation of such infrastructure.
-In addition, it profers a set of risk-controls and best practices to mitigate the likelihood and magnitude of various risks.
-While this document offers a general toolkit for reasoning about cross-chain protocols, it does not directly analyse individual protocols.
+To this end, this document provides a high-level systematic overview of the security risks in crosschain protocols by identifying, classifying, and analyzing the risk elements inherent in the design, implementation, and operation of such infrastructure.
+In addition, it offers a set of risk controls and best practices to mitigate the likelihood and severity of risks.
+While this document provides a general toolkit for reasoning about crosschain protocols, it does not directly analyze individual protocols.
+The ultimate objective of this document is to enable progress toward more secure, robust, and decentralized crosschain infrastructures that can serve as solid foundations for a multichain future.

-## Crosschain Communication Protocols
+## Types of Crosschain Interaction

-**Working definition**: ...

-**Modalities of Cross-chain Communication**: ...

-- Asset Exchange

-- Asset Transfer

-- General Purpose Communication:
+Broadly defined, crosschain protocols enable the exchange of data and value across chains through one of the following three types of interactions:

+-  **Asset Exchange:** The transfer of ownership of an asset in one network for a corresponding change of ownership in another.
+- **Asset Transfer:** The movement of the value of an asset from a source ledger to a destination ledger.
+This typically involves locking an asset in the source ledger and minting a synthetic representation on the destination ledger.
+- **General-purpose Messaging:** The transfer of arbitrary data across chains for the purposes of orchestrating general crosschain application behaviors.

-## Security Challenges
+## Security Risks
-At its essence, cross-chain communications create dependency relationships between two or more networks.
+At its essence, crosschain communication creates a dependency relationship between two or more networks.
 Such dependency relationships typically involve state change in one network driving state change in another.
 These relationships can be _unidirectional_ or _bidirectional_, _transient_ or _persistent_.
-The goal of cross-chain protocols is to enable and guarantee the integrity of these dependencies.
-To this end, given two networks, a source network and a destination network, where the state in the destination network is dependent on the state in the source network, cross-chain protocols must satisfy the following core properties:
+The goal of crosschain protocols is to enable and guarantee the integrity of these dependencies.
+Specifically, given two networks, a source, and a destination, where the state in the destination network is dependent on the state in the source network, crosschain protocols must guarantee the following core security properties:

-1. only states that are valid in the canonical ledger of the source network are communicated to the destination
+1. Only states that are valid and final in the source network are communicated to the destination network

-1. all relevant state transitions in the source network are relayed to the destination network in a timely manner
+1. All relevant state transitions in the source network are relayed to the destination network in a timely manner

-1. any invariants that emerge from the cross-chain interactions are always preserved e.g. total supply of wrapped asset in the destination matches supply of underlying native asset in the source.
+1. Any invariants that emerge from the crosschain interactions are always preserved

-TBA
-- _note about the size scale and magnitude of hacks_
-- _challenges in systematically reasoning about the Security and risk in this space_

-## Purpose and Scope of this Framework
+This document primarily discusses and assesses the risk of crosschain protocols by considering factors that affect these core security requirements.